m1ee/academic-kickstart/content/home/about.md

 # About me

 Hi!
-I’m Myungho Lee, a Ph.D. candidate in Computer Science at the [University of Central Florida (UCF)](https://www.ucf.edu).
+I’m Myungho Lee, a fresh Ph.D. in Computer Science at the [University of Central Florida (UCF)](https://www.ucf.edu).
 I am also a member of [Synthetic Reality Lab](https://sreal.ucf.edu), where I spend most of my time playing with cool VR/AR headsets as well as various positional/biometric tracking devices.
 Thanks to my advisor, [Dr. Greg Welch](https://sreal.ucf.edu/people/welch/), I’ve been able to get hands-on experiences on latest devices for VR/AR.

 My recent research focuses on making a more realistic experience in interactions with virtual humans.
 Particularly I’m interested in inducing Physicality Illusion — making people feel virtual entities as real – for the non-physical virtual humans using shared objects in the shared environment with virtual humans.
 I am also interested in measuring/analyzing physiological/behavioral responses in VR/AR.